kavyakothari/growponics.github.io/README.md

-# CRWN Clothing
+# Growponics Clothing
-Full Stack E-Commerce App built with React, using Firebase and Stripe API, deployed with Heroku To view the app, visit: [https://crwn-live0708.herokuapp.com/](https://crwn-live0708.herokuapp.com/)
+Full Stack E-Commerce App built with React, using Firebase and Stripe API, deployed with Visual Studio To view the app, visit: Work in Progress:- [https://growponics-52b82.web.app/](https://growponics-52b82.web.app/)

 ## Table of Contents